• About Us

 Your recipient can now access and download the file.
 You can also forward the file to multiple recipients if you want.

-If you know if any other method to easily send files in Messenger, just let us know and we will consider it.
+If you know if any other method to easily send files in Messenger using your phone, just let us know and we will consider it.
 Don’t forget to share this article with your friends who might need it.

 Tags: FacebookMessenger